-After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the academy has adequate resources to continue operational existence in the foreseeable future.
+After making appropriate enquiries, the Board of Trustees has a reasonable expectation that the academy has adequate resources to continue in operational existence in the foreseeable future.

 Although there are uncertainties around the level of future funding for the Academy until such time as the National Funding Formula is fully implemented, the College has produced Cash flow forecasts for the current year and the following financial year, which confirm that its finances remain solvent.
-In addition in the recent Government Budget it was announced that all Secondary Schools will be receiving a one off payment of £50,000, towards capital expenditure, after April 2019.
 As well as this the College has received an assurance from the Edmund Rice Trust that they will confirm their ongoing commitment to the College to support cash flow, if there is a requirement.
 For these reasons it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Accounting Policies.